Choose the correct Inline Skates

 Kids Skates

-To reduce the weight and provide more comfort
+To reduce weight and provide more comfort.

 Skate Frame: Plastic

-Again to reduce weight, and since a child is not heavy, metal frames are not necessary
+Again, to reduce weight — and since a child is not heavy, metal frames are not necessary.

-Small wheels help a child stay balanced.
+Smaller wheels help a child stay balanced.

 Wheel Hardness: 80–82a